akoyabio/phenoptr/README.md

 ### Learning R

 R is a powerful and popular environment for data manipulation and statistical analysis.
-Search for [learn R](https://www.google.com/search?q=learn+r) to find many resources for beginners.
+Many learning resources are available online.

 `phenoptr` is designed to work in harmony with packages in the [tidyverse](http://tidyverse.org/).